lukelin15/Lights-Out/README.md

 - `U.S._STATE`: This is a categorical variable representing the U.S. state where the outage occurred.
 The rationale behind including this feature is that the impact of an outage can vary by location due to factors such as infrastructure, population density, and local policies.
 By including the state as a feature, our model can learn these regional differences.
 - `OUTAGE.DURATION`: This is a numerical variable representing the duration of the power outage.
 It’s reasonable to assume that longer outages will affect more customers, making this a potentially powerful feature for our prediction problem.
-- `DEMAND.LOSS.MW`: The amount of peak demand lost during an outage.
+- `DEMAND.LOSS.MW` (numerical feature): The amount of peak demand lost during an outage.
-- `POPULATION`: The population in the area of the outage.
+- `POPULATION` (numerical feature): The population in the area of the outage.
-- `CUSTOMERS.AFFECTED`: Number of customers affected by the outage.
+- `CUSTOMERS.AFFECTED` (numerical feature): Number of customers affected by the outage.

 ## Baseline Model